williarj/Boechera_Mutation_Accumulation/README.txt

 filterBoechera.py - the filter file for use with vcfSummarizer filters SNPs based on genotype quality and proximity to called indels

-summary.py - a parser used to process snap matricies
+summary.py - a parser used to process snp matricies

 getRegions.py - used to create the 'pseudohaplotypes' takes a list of regions and a SNP matrix and produces haplotypes